DevidAbt/PlanMyMeetings/Readme.md

 ### PlanMyMeetings

-An meeting scheduler android app in kotlin for a school project.
+A meeting scheduler android app in kotlin for a school project.